Pondicherry: History

 On 21 August 1693, during the Nine Years' War, Pondicherry was captured by the Dutch.
 The governor of Dutch Coromandel, Laurens Pit the Younger, sailed with a fleet of seventeen ships and 1,600 men from Nagapattinam and bombarded Pondicherry for two weeks, after which Francois Martin surrendered it.
 At the Peace of Ryswick, it was agreed by all parties to return conquered territories, and in 1699, Pondicherry was handed back to the French.

-On 16 January 1761, the British captured Pondicherry from the French, but it was returned under the Treaty of Paris (1763), at the conclusion of the Seven Years' War.
+On 16 January 1761, the British captured Pondicherry from the French, but it was returned under the 1763 Treaty of Paris, at the conclusion of the Seven Years' War.
 The British took control of the area again in 1793, at the Siege of Pondicherry, amid the Wars of the French Revolution, and returned it to France in 1814.

 On 18 March 1954, a number of resolutions were passed by the municipalities in Pondicherry, demanding an immediate merger with India.
 Some days later, similar resolutions were passed by the municipalities in Karaikal.
 The resolutions had the full support of the French Indian Councillors, popularly known as ministers, and the president of the representative assembly.
-These municipalities represented roughly ninety per cent of the population of the French possessions, and they called upon the government of France to take urgent and necessary measures to give effect to the wishes of the people.
+These municipalities represented roughly 90% of the population of the French possessions, and they called upon the government of France to take urgent and necessary measures to give effect to the wishes of the people.
 The government of India had made it clear that the cultural and other rights of the people would be fully respected.
 They were not asking for the immediate transfer of de jure sovereignty of France.
 Their suggestion was that a de facto transfer of the administration should take place immediately, while French sovereignty should continue until the constitutional issue had been settled.
 Both India and France would have to make necessary changes in their respective constitutions.
 All this would take time, while the demand of the people was for an immediate merger without a referendum.
 The government of India was convinced that the suggestion which they made would help to promote a settlement, which they greatly desired.

 On 18 October 1954, in a general election involving 178 people in municipal Pondicherry and the Commune of Panchayat, 170 people were in favour of the merger, and eight people voted against.
 The de facto transfer of the French Indian territories from French governance to the Indian union took place on 1 November 1954 and was established as the union territory of Pondicherry.
 The treaty effecting the de jure transfer was signed in 1956.
-However, due to opposition in France, the ratification of this treaty by the French National Assembly only took place on 16 August 1962.
+However, due to opposition in France, the ratification of this treaty by the French National Assembly did not take place until 16 August 1962.